TomBugnon/deNEST/README.md

 The input 'shown' to the network (that is, used to set the firing rates of the InputLayer during a forecoming session) is a NumPy array of dimensions compatible with the network's `InputLayer`'s dimension.
-The NumPy array should be 4D with the following dimensions: `(rows, columns, filters, frames)`
+The NumPy array should be 3D with the following dimensions: `(frames, rows, columns)`
-TODO: FIX!!!
-- _rows_ : should be greater than the number of rows of the `InputLayer`.
-- _columns_ : should be greater than the number of columns of the `InputLayer`
-- _filter_ : should be greater than the number of Layers in the `InputLayer`.
-  Please ignore this dimension in general cases but make sure your array is 4D.
-  This dimension would correspond to different filters to be applied to an image to mimic different 'filterings' by the retina, LGN, V1 etc in an object recognition network.
-(TODO: Remove)
 - _frames_ : If the stimulators are spike_generators, successive 'frames' are
     shown to the InputLayer, each for a certain duration.
 If the stimulators are poisson_generators, only the first frame is shown to the network.
+- _rows_ : should be greater than the number of rows of the `InputLayer`.
+- _columns_ : should be greater than the number of columns of the `InputLayer`

 ##### From input arrays to firing rates